Pranksters change iconic Hollywood sign to ‘Hollyweed’

-WASHINGTON: The famed Hollywood sign high in the hills over Los Angeles got a little higher on Sunday, when someone altered two of its letters to make it read “Hollyweed.”
+WASHINGTON: The famed Hollywood sign high in the hills over Los Angeles got a little higher on Sunday (Monday in Manila), when someone altered two of its letters to make it read “Hollyweed.”

 Police said unidentified thrill-seekers had climbed up and arranged tarps over the two letter “O’s” to make them look like “E’s,” CBS affiliate KCAL reported.